-As tartan has become ever more popular and synonymous with Scottish culture and heritage, it has become a defined visual signature associated with a specific clan or family.
-Because Carruthers never had tartan of their own listed, two tartans were registered with the Scottish Register of Tartans in 2017 by Dr George Carruthers of Fife, an armiger of the clan.
+This has led to tartan becoming synonymous with Scottish culture and heritage and a defined visual signature associated with a specific clan or family.
+As Carruthers had no tartan of their own, two tartans were registered with the Scottish Register of Tartans in 2017 by Dr George Carruthers of Fife, an armiger of the clan.

-This ensures that Carruthers, as a Scottish clan and family is anchored firmly to Scotland and retains its own visual identity and individuality rather than using the tartan of another clan or family.
+This ensures that Carruthers, as a Scottish clan and family is anchored firmly to Scotland and retains its own visual identity and individuality, rather than using the tartan of another clan or family.

 Carruthers Tartan itself was designed to offer a visual story of our family, depicting just who and what we are.

-THE CARRUTHERS TARTAN DESIGN AND ITS MEANINGS
+THE TARTAN DESIGN AND ITS MEANINGS

-2. The green, purple and lilac in the tartan, represents the lands of our family’s origins in Annandale, Dumfriesshire, South West Scotland.
+- The green, purple and lilac in the tartan, represents the lands of our family’s origins in Annandale, Dumfriesshire, South West Scotland.

-4. Finally, but no less important, the subtle white stripe is in recognition of our family’s support as Jacobites for the Royal House of Stuart.
+- Finally, but no less important, the subtle white stripe is in recognition of our family’s support as Jacobites for the Royal House of Stuart.

 It is therefore with the full consent and agreement of the Chief that the Carruthers Red (STR 11700) is the official Clan Carruthers tartan.
 Although all kiltmakers can make you a kilt or trews to order, they would have to order stock in.